timothycomeau/www/Readme.md

 Website structure template
 ==========================

-all directories are kept in the /d/ directory<br>
+all directories are kept in the /d/ directory